 - Place the circle on the prepared cookie sheet and cut into 8-10 triangles.

-- Separate the scones so they are touching.
+- Separate the scones so they aren’t touching.

 - Brush with a little milk, sprinkle with sugar and bake for approximately 14-16 minutes.
 Let cool completely before glazing.